evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ## Infotainment

 One type of sound system is available for the Hongqi E-HS9 Exclusive.
-With the soundsystem, you get seven amplifier channels and 12 speakers with a max system output of  watts.
+With the Hongqi sound system, you get seven amplifier channels and 12 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.